 If after reading this you still want to buy retail paint, get yourself down to any bog standard DIY store.
 Even B&Q or Homebased.
 Anywhere designed to sell to the homeowner.
 If you want a proper product to do a proper job, get yourself down to a Trade counter and buy directly from Dulux, Johnstone’s or Crown.
 All three of the big trade brands manufacture good quality trade products and you will get great advice by going directly to the source.
-The only downside is, unless you have a trade account your paint will be very expensive.
-It will be a lot cheaper if you buy your paint online.
+The only downside is, unless you have a trade account with favourable terms, your paint will be very expensive.
+It is normally a lot cheaper to buy your paint online.
 The best website I know of for trade paint is The Decorating Centre Online.
 Not only will you pick up trade quality products at reasonable prices, but their colour matching service is second-to-non, meaning you can have a Farrow and Ball colour mixed into a Johnstone’s product if you wanted.
 Click here to visit Decorating Centre Online.

 What do Other Decorators Think When it comes to Retail Vs Trade Paint?

 The opacity and coverage are much better with trade paint, you’re pretty certain to be able to cover in 2 coats, unfortunately with retail you would be more likely have to apply 3 coats to make it look solid.
 So it’s false economy to buy retail, even though it’s cheaper.

 I won’t use retail paint on any of my jobs, but it can be difficult trying to convince the client.
 I insist on supplying materials and even though I’m entitled to quite a substantial trade discount, my material cost is still a lot more than it would be if the customer popped to B&Q and bought retail.
 Straight away I feel like I’m on the back foot!
 The client thinks I’m making a profit on materials and I’ve got to go down that rabbit hole of explaining the difference between a tin of Dulux from B&Q compared to the tin I pick up from a trade counter.
 It is a constant nightmare!!